sppunderreview/PSSO/EXAMPLES.md

 ```

-## SAFE function embedding on the Coreutils Versions subdataset (8 minutes)
+## SAFE Function Embedding on the Coreutils Versions Subdataset (8 minutes)
+Demonstrate the use of SAFE Function Embedding.

+Due to the time-intense process of SAFE clone searches (655 hours),  only part of SAFE preprocessing is shown in this example.

+It replicates SAFE on the subdataset Coreutils Versions of the Basic dataset and allows the user to visualize function embeddings.

+### Function Embeddings Computation
 **Command:**
 ```bash
 conda activate PSS_Base